Tine-m/final-assignment/concurrency-report-template.md

 ---

-## **📊 Performance Comparison Chart**
+## **Performance Comparison Chart**
-_You may want to visualize your finding by including a  chart that illustrates the differences in execution time, successful transactions, and transactions with delays for OCC vs. PCC._
+_You *may* want to visualize your finding by including a  chart that illustrates the differences in execution time, successful transactions, and transactions with delays for OCC vs. PCC._

 ---